Federal Police of Brazil

-The Departament of Federal Police (Portuguese: DPF) is a federal law enforcement agency of Brazil and one of the three national police forces.
-The other two are the Federal Highway Police, and the National Force.
-From 1944 to 1967 it was called the Federal Public Safety Department (Portuguese: Departamento Federal de Segurança Pública).
+The Federal Police of Brazil (Polícia Federal do Brasil) or Department of Federal Police (Departamento de Polícia Federal) is a federal law enforcement agency of Brazil and one of the most well-known nationwide police forces of the Executive Power of Brazil.
+Besides with Federal Highway Police and Polícia Penal Federal (Federal Prisons Police) and the Polices from the Capital, Brasília, Federal District, which is also organized and maintained from the Federal government.
+In addition Brazil has more federals Polices from another powers, like the Institutional Polices from the Congress (Polícia Legislativa Federal), Federal Prosecutor’s Office Police (Polícia do MPU) and Judicial Police of the Federal Judiciary.
+From 1944 to 1967 it was called the Federal Public Safety Department (Departamento Federal de Segurança Pública).

 The Federal Police Department is responsible for combating crimes against federal institutions, international drug trafficking, terrorism, cyber-crime, organized crime, public corruption, white-collar crime, money laundering, immigration, border control, airport security and maritime policing.
 It is subordinate to the Ministry of Justice and Public Security.

 Legal authority

-The Federal Police's mandate was established in the first paragraph of Article 144 of the Brazilian Constitution, which assigns it the following roles:
+The DPF's mandate was established in the first paragraph of the Article 144 of the Brazilian Constitution, which assigns it the following roles: